ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 -   `key`: string (will also have a private, typed version of this property)
 -   `label`: string - display text
+-   `default`: boolean - presence causes this mapping to be used when no others match the value

 ### Anatomy